-17. Multi-toolA multi-tool, such as a Leatherman,l is a small toolkit that includes common tools in a compact package that can fit right in your glove box .
-It includes scissors, a screwdriver , wrench, knife, and can/bottle opener to cover your bases should you need a tool.
+18. Multi-toolA multi-tool, such as a Leatherman,l is a small toolkit that includes common tools in a compact package that can fit right in your glove box.
+It includes scissors, a screwdriver, wrench, knife, and can/bottle opener to cover your bases should you need a tool.

 19. Water BottlesWater bottles can save your life if you are stranded and in need of hydration.
 In less extreme circumstances, like unforseen traffic, having water handy can make the ride more comfortable.
 Just make sure your water bottle can withstand extreme temperatures.